teknohog/primetools/README.md

 is no work left unused.
 In fact, it is now flushed every time you run motherfakto.py.

+There is a small caveat if you start with -l without any existing assignments.
+Data from the network goes to L2 cache first, but the flush from L2 to worktodo.txt happens at the start of motherfakto.py (for a good reason).
+Rather than complicating this logic further, you can just run the script again to fix it (which should happen with the shell loop anyway).

 Plans/TODO/issues:
 ------------------

-* When submitting soon after mfakto exits, the script sometimes only sends partial results.
+* When submitting soon after mfakto exits, the script sometimes only sends a part of the complete set (as defined by the same M#).
 This is not a huge issue though, because the remaining results will be sent on the next round.
+Besides, I think it has been fixed now...

 * We should take control of mfakto to enable file operations without a full restart.
 Perhaps something as simple as process stop and resume could work.
-It would be nicer to keep the work cache rather full all the time; the L2 cache construct should help a little.
+It would be nicer to keep the work cache rather full all the time; the L2 cache + loop construct should suffice for this in practice.

+* One idea for safe file operations would be pseudofiles that appear like the work files to mfakto, but are actually operated behind the scenes by Python.
+For example named pipes might work as gateways between the two programs.
+Or perhaps mfakto could be ported to PyOpenCL...